JONSASSE/432-2018/quizzes/quiz1/bonus/README.md

 # Bonus Assignment for those looking to improve a poor grade on Quiz 1

-The assignment is only available to those students who scored 80 or lower on Quiz 1.
+The assignment is **only available to those students who scored 80 or lower on Quiz 1**.

 ## Instructions